QuKunLab/APEC/README.md

 			        CD8-001,0,0,0,1,1,0
 			        CD8-002,2,1,0,0,0,1

-If users want to analyze data for more than 10,000 cells, the "filtered_reads.csv" file can be very large.
+**Note**: If users want to analyze data for more than 10,000 cells, the "filtered_reads.csv" file can be very large.
 APEC also support the input matrix in mtx format, i.e. "filtered_reads.mtx", which is a file format for storing sparse matrix.
 Also, each row and column of the sparse matrix should be a cell and a peak respectively.
 Instead of the "filtered_reads.csv" file, the "filtered_reads.mtx" file should be placed in **matrix** folder in $project path.

 ### 3.2 Clustering based on accessons